jera/JFB/README.md

 If you want more customization please let we now, submit an issue explaning what kind of customization you need.

+## Validations

+Each field has its own validations, so when you'll create a field need to pass an Array of `ValidationType`.

+**ValidationType List**

+- cpf
+- email
+- required
+- regex
+- maxLength
+- minLength

+The validation is applied on real time (when user is typping) and error message is showing as well.

 ## Author

 Vitor Mesquita, vitor.mesquita09@gmail.com